-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eight individual trees, and groups of trees surveyed, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the nine individual trees surveyed, four have been assessed as BS 5837 category A, one has been assessed as BS category B, with the remaining trees being assessed as BS 5837 category C.

+Category A 4 trees

-Category B 1 tree Category C 7 trees / groups
+Category B 1 tree

+Category C 4 trees